okeefm/s3g/doc/machine_profile_specification.markdown

 ##Contents
 Machine profiles are stored as .json files.
 As such, all information is stored in one of two ways: as a dictionary or as an array.
 Dictionaries are comprised of keys, where each key has a value, or definition.
 Arrays are lists of items that can be accessed individually.
 Arrays can store dictionaries; values can be their own separate dictionaries as well.

+NB: All of the following items are considered on the same 'level' (as in, they are not nested within each other).

 ###Machine Type:
   The type of maching you are using (i.e. The Replicator Dual, Thing-O-Matic Dual, etc)